Skip to main content

 Rule 3342-4-02.1 | Administrative policy and procedures regarding regulations for student behavior and administration of student conduct.

 (A) Purpose.
-Paragraph (F)(1) of rule 3342-4-02 of the Administrative Code authorizes the vice president for student affairs to establish administrative procedures as necessary to fulfill the intent of this rule.
-The senior vice president for student affairs has may delegated the responsibility to manage the student conduct process to the director of student conduct.
+Paragraph (F)(1) of rule 3342-4-02 of the Administrative Code authorizes the senior vice president for student life to establish administrative procedures as necessary to fulfill the intent of this rule.
+The senior vice president for student life has may delegated the responsibility to manage the student conduct process to the director of student conduct.

 (2) The director of student conduct (or designee) is responsible for a review of information contained in an incident report, and reserves the right to add, adjust, or remove prohibited conduct accusations prior to issuing a notice of hearing for any case.
 Notice of a hearing includes an incident report and pending accusations.